 Judge Judy biography

-Judge.
-Born Judith Blum, in October 1942, in Brooklyn, New York.
-She attended American University in Washington D.C., and graduated in 1963.
+Judge Judy was born Judith Susan Blum on October 21, 1942, in Brooklyn, New York.
+She attended American University in Washington D.C., graduating in 1963.
 She continued her education at American University's Washington College of Law, where she was the only woman in a class of 126 students.
-She finished her law degree in New York, where she moved with her first husband in 1964.
+She finished her law degree at New York Law School in New York City, where she moved with her first husband in 1964.

-In 1990, Judy's father Murray Blum died, at age 70; his death took a remarkable toll on her marriage to Jerry.
-They divorced - with shocking suddenness.
-A year later, feeling the tug of family ties -- aside from her two children and his three, they now had two grandchildren -- along with the tug of terrible loneliness, Judy and Jerry got remarried.
-After remarrying, Judge Sheindlin settled firmly into a renewed mission to dispense justice firmly and fairly.
+In 1990, Judy's father, Murray Blum, died at age 70; his death took a remarkable toll on her marriage to Jerry.
+They divorced, and a year later, feeling the tug of family ties—aside from her two children and his three, they now had two grandchildren—along with the tug of terrible loneliness, Judy and Jerry remarried.
+Afterward, Judge Sheindlin settled firmly into a renewed mission to dispense justice firmly and fairly.